Game Dynamics and Equilibrium Computation in the Population Protocol Model: Introduction

-\paragraph{$\tft$ and $\gtft$} A classical strategy in RPD is tit-for-tat ($\tft$)~\cite{axelrod1981evolution}, which always repeats the opponent's previous action in the next round.
-It can be shown that the $\tft$ strategy is resistant against $\alld$ invasion, and can lead to the emergence of cooperation under suitable parameter values~\cite{axelrod1981evolution, nowak2006evolutionary}.
-The main drawback of $\tft$ is lack of robustness: even in the two-player sequential setting, in the presence of noise or errors where a cooperative action may be replaced by defection, a single error makes two $\tft$ players alternate between $C$ and $D$, and after two errors both players will choose to defect forever.
-The key mechanism to deal with such errors is the introduction of \emph{generosity}~\cite{stewart2013extortion, martinez2012generosity, molander1985optimal, nowak1992tit}, which motivates the $\gtft$ class of strategies (as defined above) and are the focus of this paper.
+\paragraph{Discussion} We remark that the focus on the three strategy types above is two-fold: first, a classical strategy in RPD is tit-for-tat ($\tft$)~\cite{axelrod1981evolution}, which always repeats the opponent's previous action in the next round.
+It can be shown that the $\tft$ strategy leads to the emergence of cooperation under suitable parameter values~\cite{axelrod1981evolution, nowak2006evolutionary}, however its main drawback is lack of robustness: even in the two-player sequential setting, in the presence of noise or errors where a cooperative action may be replaced by defection, a single error makes two $\tft$ players alternate between $C$ and $D$, and after two errors both players will choose to defect forever.
+The key mechanism to deal with such errors is the introduction of \emph{generosity}~\cite{stewart2013extortion, martinez2012generosity, molander1985optimal, nowak1992tit}, which motivates the $\gtft$ class of strategies defined above and is the focus of this paper.
+While the analysis of other reactive strategies in RD games extends beyond $\gtft$~\cite{nowak2006evolutionary}, it is natural to begin the study of equilibrium computation with the simpler strategy sets described above.
+Moreover, several recent works on population protocols have considered populations containing a subset of agents whose states always remain fixed~\cite{ alistarh2017time,DBLP:conf/stoc/DudekK18,amir2020approximate, alistarh2021comparison,berenbrink2021loosely}.
+An $(\alpha, \beta, \gamma)$ population can be viewed as an example of this setting, where the $\alpha$ and $\beta$ fractions of $\AC$ and $\AD$ agents remain invariant under any update dynamics.